The Importance of Rest and Recovery for Athletes

 - Use heat and hydrotherapy to soothe muscles

-If you are out there getting those gains and living the #flexlife – don’t forget to take recovery seriously for optimal performance and improvements.
+In other words – don’t forget to take recovery seriously for optimal performance and improvements.

 Like this?
 Get more fast fitness tips from Military Fit on Instagram.